stoplightio/docs/articles/modeling/object-inheritance.md

 ## Why

 * Inheritance makes your API design more compact.
-It helps avoid duplication of common properties and fields, reducing the complexity of the specification and reducing the chance of errors.
+It helps avoid duplication of common properties and fields, reducing the complexity of the specification and the chance of errors.

 ## Best Practices